 As the Democrats prepare to launch a bevy of investigations into the Trump administration, the staffer said a single question must guide their endeavors: “Where are we going to have maximum effectiveness?”

 The most complex matter of all will be the Russia investigation, which falls under the purview of the House Intelligence Committee, whose chairman will almost certainly be Adam Schiff, D-Calif.
 Schiff has publicly chastised the leadership of Rep. Devin Nunes, R-Calif. — a Trump ally — calling his investigation of Russia’s potential involvement in the 2016 election woefully inadequate.

 At the same time, House Democrats will have to make sure they’re not working at cross-purposes with the Senate Intelligence Committee, which has taken a bipartisan approach.
-Its chairman, Richard Burr, Republican of North Carolina, and ranking member, Mark Warner, Democrat of Virginia, have generally agreed on the importance and scope of an investigation into Russian interference.
+Its chairman, Richard Burr, R-N.C., and ranking member, Mark Warner, D-Va., have generally agreed on the importance and scope of an investigation into Russian interference.
 And they appear to see little reason for the House of Representatives to duplicate those efforts.
 It is not clear just how much a change in leadership would change that.